The Latymer School: 20th century - Relocation and expansion on Haselbury Road

-William Shearer was appointed headmaster in September 1897, aiming to modernise the school's curriculum by balancing traditional subjects with science and commercial preparation.
+William Shearer succeeded Dolbé as headmaster in September 1897, aiming to modernise the school's curriculum by balancing traditional subjects with science and commercial preparation.
 From 1898, plans were developed for a new school building on a fresh site, as the existing Church Street premises were deemed inadequate.
 However, these plans faced considerable local opposition and protracted delays from the Charity Commissioners, hindering progress.

 The continued delays meant the Church Street site remained in "appalling conditions" and an attempt in 1904 to get Governors' approval for adapting the old buildings was unsuccessful.
 The school entered a period of "drift," failing to gain recognition as a secondary school from the Board of Education.
 An inspection in December 1907 condemned the school's premises as "tumble-down, squalid, and utterly inadequately equipped," with pupil numbers having fallen to 56.
 The inspectors deemed the school's situation an "unhappy stage" that needed to end.

-A new scheme was eventually agreed, and in 1909 control of the Latymer Foundation was effectively handed to the Middlesex County Council and a new governing body formed.
-Despite Shearer's acceptance to continue under the new conditions, the new governing body moved to close the school at Christmas 1909, citing low pupil numbers and financial difficulties.
+A new scheme was eventually agreed, and in 1909 control of the Latymer Foundation was effectively handed to the Middlesex County Council.
+A new governing body was formed, which included Colonel Henry Ferryman Bowles, a Representative Governor and County Alderman who acted as a primary link between the school and the Council.
+Despite Shearer’s acceptance of the new conditions, the new governing body decided at a meeting on 26 July 1909 to terminate his appointment and close the school.
+The motion, proposed by Bowles, cited the school’s £442 bank overdraft and the lack of remaining pupils.
+Under the terms of the resolution, Shearer was given six months' notice, extending his official tenure until 25 March 1910; however, the school effectively ceased teaching at the end of the 1909 autumn term.

 Shearer defended his tenure, highlighting the "squalid and starved conditions" under which the school had operated.
-The Church Street school effectively ceased to operate, and an envelope addressed to the Headmaster in June 1910 was returned by the postman endorsed 'SCHOOL ABOLISHED'.
+The Church Street school ceased to operate, and an envelope addressed to the Headmaster in June 1910 was returned by the postman endorsed 'SCHOOL ABOLISHED'.
 This marked the end of an era for the old school premises, which was sold for £400, and paved the way for its re-establishment on a new site under different governance.